Senusret II: Coregency

+There are two schools of thought concerning a coregency between Senusret II and Senusret III.
+The majority view is that there was a coregency of three regnal years, while the minority upholds a regular succession or only a very short coregency.

 There is an absence of serious evidence for a co-regency between Senusret II and Senusret III.
 Murnane identifies that the only existing evidence for a coregency of Senusret II and III is a scarab with both kings names inscribed on it.
 The association can be explained as being the result of retroactive dating where Senusret II's final regnal year was absorbed into Senusret III's first one, as would be supported by contemporaneous evidence from the Turin Canon which give Senusret II a regnal duration of 19 full regnal years and a partial one.
 A dedicatory inscription celebrating the resumption of rituals begun by Senusret II and III, and a papyrus with entries identifying Senusret II's nineteenth regnal year and Senusret III's first regnal year are scant evidence and do not necessitate a coregency.
 Murnane argues that if there was a coregency, it could not have lasted more than a few months.

 The evidence from the papyrus document is now obviated by the fact that the document has been securely dated to Year 19 of Senusret III and Year 1 of Amenemhet III.
 At present, no document from Senusret II's reign has been discovered from Lahun, the king's new capital city.